Wonju: Education

 There is one international school: Wonju Chinese Primary School.

 According to data released by Wonju City Hall in 2015, the number of kindergartens located in Wonju was 71.

-There are 48 elementary and 22 middle schools, respectively.
+There are 48 elementary and 22 middle schools.

 In the case of high schools, there are 15 general high schools, 2 special purpose high schools, and 3 specialized high schools, a total of 20.

 Culture

 A Rail Park has been built on the disused rail tracks connecting the stations of Pandae and Ganhyeon, for a total of 6.5 km.

 The total ride journey is about 40 minutes, offering scenic views of the surrounding mountains while cycling.